SnowDenix/FrportalDocs/crm/crm-do-and-dont-en.md

 ## Purpose

-This document defines the mandatory rules and absolutely prohibited actions for CRM usage at Aydınlı Grup franchise stores (U.S. Polo Assn., Pierre Cardin, Cacharel).
+This document defines the mandatory rules and absolutely prohibited actions for CRM usage at Aydınlı Group franchise stores (U.S. Polo Assn., Pierre Cardin, Cacharel).

 **This document is mandatory for all store staff.**